 Energy policy is the main driver for the enhanced deployment of electricity from renewable energy sources (RES-E) as observed in several countries worldwide.
 Now, to the first time in Europe, binding targets for renewable energy sources (RES), regardless the energy sector, have been set - 20% RES up to 2020 indicates a huge future challenge for upcoming years.
 Despite, efforts have to be taken in all three energy sectors, the electricity sector will play a major role in achieving the overall target.
-Hereby, efficient and effective support measures have to be implemented in order to accompany a strong increase in the share of RES-E with low transfer costs for the society.
+In this context the target of 20% RES by 2020 includes all three energy sectors (electricity, heat and transport) whereas Member States are free to decide their sectoral contribution.
+Additionally, the national targets are allocated uneven, accordingly to their RES share in 2005 and a flat rate approach.
+Therefore the new RES Directive foresees different flexibility mechanisms which are considered in the following investigations as well.
+However, efficient and effective support measures have to be implemented in order to accompany a strong increase in the share of RES-E with low transfer costs for the society.
 Several policy options will be discussed with respect to their effectiveness - the development of RES-E - and their efficiency - the associated costs to the development of RES-E.